NFF President Pinnick wins Fifa Council seat by a landslide | Goal.com

 The 50-year-old was re-elected as the NFF boss in 2018 and he is currently serving his second term after his first triumph in 2014.

-Also in addition to his role as a member of Caf Executive Committee, the Delta-born administrator is also a member of the Organising Committee for FIFA competitions.
+In addition to his role as a member of Caf Executive Committee, the Delta-born administrator is also a member of the Organising Committee for Fifa competitions.

 Pinnick started his football administration sojourn as the chairman of the Delta State Sports Commission in 2010 before his appointment as chairman of Delta State Football Association a year later.